chenggangpro/reactive-ai-lite/README.md

 </dependencies>
 ```

-### 2. Configure Properties
+### 2. Configuration

-Configure your LLM credentials and provider settings in `application.yml`:
+Set up your LLM API credentials and provider endpoints in your Spring Boot `application.yml` using the `reactive.ai.lite.client` prefix:

 ```yaml
 reactive: